 The symptoms of menopause usually resolve over time, but some changes may be long-lasting.

-Lower estrogen and progesterone production can increase the risk of:
+Lower estrogen and progesterone production

 - osteoporosis, or weakening of the bones

 - loss of muscle mass

 - a reduction in the size of the vagina and urinary tract, or urinogenital atrophy

 Falling estrogen and progesterone levels can trigger some of these changes, but aging may also play a role.

 At-home, over-the-counter (OTC), and medical treatments can help manage the physical and mental impact of menopause.